 First, let’s use a quick timeline to help us get our bearings for the rest of the video:

-1630, the English settle at Massachusetts Bay Colony, and, from there on, it’s almost entirely small English settlements (except for a few small Scottish, Swedish, Dutch towns that pop up).
+1604: Acadia is “settled” by French fur traders1607: The English settle in Jamestown1620: The English settle in Plymouth1625: The Dutch settle at New Amsterdam (later New York City)1626: The English settle at Salem… that’ll go well1630: The English settle at Massachusetts Bay Colony, and, from there on, it’s almost entirely small English settlements (except for a few small Scottish, Swedish, Dutch towns that pop up)

-1682, is the big exception with the French claiming much of the area that is now Louisiana.
+1682: This year is the big exception, with the French claiming much of the area that is now Louisiana

 As you’ve probably inferred, the French had relatively friendly relations with the natives in the area.
 They engaged each other in hunting tactics, cooking tactics, and even practiced intermarriage for the sake of becoming part of each others’ families.
 Even so, when the French came, they brought with them their Catholic faith, and they attempted to convert some of the natives to their religion.

-As mentioned before, the French settled in modern day Northeastern United States and Southeastern Canada, near the Great Lakes.
+As mentioned before, the French settled in the modern-day Northeastern United States and Southeastern Canada, near the Great Lakes.
 Canadian settlements included Quebec and Montreal.
 Additionally, the French settled all around the Mississippi River laying claim to a collection of land at the time called Louisiana.
-This land consisted of present day Louisiana, Arkansas, Colorado, North and South Dakota, Missouri, Nebraska, Oklahoma, Minnesota, Kansas, Iowa, Wyoming, Montana, and Idaho.
+This land consisted of present-day Louisiana, Arkansas, Colorado, North and South Dakota, Missouri, Nebraska, Oklahoma, Minnesota, Kansas, Iowa, Wyoming, Montana, and Idaho.
 Fun fact: the capital of Louisiana, New Orleans, was named after King Louis XVI of France.

 While it’s a lot of information, and there are many different ways this topic can be approached, looking at the first settlers and their goals helps us to better understand future events.

-Thanks for joining us in this lesson about Colonizing the Americas.
-Be sure to “like” this video and “subscribe” to our channel for more just like it.
+Thanks for joining us in this lesson about colonizing the Americas.
 Go forth and colonize the depths of your mind!